AmateursLeague/sneaky-package/README.md

 This package is licensed under the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), allowing you to sneakily use and modify it as needed.

 **Happy sneaking!** 🤫

----

-This version integrates the contribution guidelines directly into the README, providing a seamless user experience.